Riot (formerly known as Vector) is a Matrix web client built using the Matrix React SDK.

 Building From Source

-Riot is a modular webapp built with modern ES6 and requires a npm build system to build.
+Riot is a modular webapp built with modern ES6 and uses a Node.js build system.
+Ensure you have the latest LTS version of Node.js installed.

 node.jsso that your